binaryphile/dctk/README.md

 # the dctk command

-Your command in `bin` is actually a link to the dctk script in `dctk/dctk`.
-You can examine the file their to see the guts of dctk in action.
+Your command in `bin` is actually a link to the dctk script in `dctk/bin/dctk`.
+You can examine the file there to see the guts of dctk in action.

 dctk determines your command name from how it was invoked on the command-line, so the fact that its filename doesn't match the command is not important.

-When this document refers to the `dctk` command, it means your command instead once you've `prepare`d the project.
-Once `prepare`d, there is no `dctk` command.
+From here on out, when this document refers to the `dctk` command, it means your command instead, once you've `prepare`d the project.
+To be clear, once `prepare`d, there is no `dctk` command.

 # what's in your trapper-keeper